 Following consideration of the First Annual Report of the AMCMB for 2006, the partners to the Codes met to review the various Codes and commitments made by the Advertising and Alcohol Drinks Industries.
-Following a series of meetings the revised Codes were agreed between the Department of Health and Children, the DIGI, the Alcohol Beverage Federation of Ireland (ABFI), the AAI and the IAPI.
+Revised Codes were agreed between the Department of Health and Children, the DIGI, the Alcohol Beverage Federation of Ireland (ABFI), the AAI and the IAPI.

-These Codes are intended to be complementary to existing statutory obligations and other voluntary codes that exist in the area of alcohol advertising, such as the Codes of the BAI, the ASAI and Mature Enjoyment of Alcohol in Society (MEAS).
-These are set out in full in Appendix 1.
+These Codes (set out in full in Appendix I) are complementary to existing statutory obligations and other voluntary codes that exist in the area of alcohol advertising, such as the Codes of the BAI, the ASAI and Mature Enjoyment of Alcohol in Society (MEAS).